 She ran toward them now, about to call out and ask for their help in preventing the brake, but realized in horror that they were standing over another figure—a child, a boy—and they were kicking him.

 "Hey!" shouted Meryl, sprinting the remaining distance.
 "Hey, stop it!"
 She lost her footing for a moment and glanced down to see she had stepped on a faded set of wrinkled blueprints on the floor.

 The boy was curled up in a fetal position, crying out as the man nearest Meryl brought his foot down, hard, on his side.
 She grabbed the man's arm and pulled him back a step.
 "What the hell is wrong with you?" she demanded.

 "This isn't your problem," he said, pushing Meryl back so roughly she fell hard on ass and elbows.
 Before Meryl could do so much as scowl, the boy, now no longer the center of attention, had leapt to his feet, looking incredulous.

 "You hit a girl!" he shouted.
-He threw a punch (a lousy punch, but still), managing to hit Meryl's assailant squarely on the jaw.
+He drew back his fist and threw a wild haymaker that still managed to hit Meryl's assailant squarely on the jaw.
 The man stumbled back, knocking into the other crewmen, and the boy used the opportunity to dive forward and collect the crumpled blueprints from the floor.
 He grabbed Meryl under the arm and hauled her to her feet.
 "Run!" said the boy, as the crewmen got themselves sorted out again.

-Meryl ran after him, but he had long legs and none of her injuries and she fell behind after a few quick corners and corridors.
+Meryl ran after the boy, but he had long legs and none of her injuries and she fell behind after a few quick corners and corridors.